DevAgnihotri/MCA_Sem_2/DBMS/Unit 2.md

 **PYQ: Define a cursor in PL/SQL.**

 **Definition:**
-A **cursor** is a pointer to the result set of a query.
-It allows row-by-row processing in PL/SQL.
+- A **cursor** is a  used to retrive data one row at a time from the result set.
+- It allows row by row processing in PL/SQL.

 **Example:**